pdxparrot/ssj2019/SETUP.md

     * Class Name: PlayerControls
     * Namespace: pdxpartyparrot.{project}.Input
   * Add Action Maps as necessary
-* Have the project PlayerDriver implement the action interface
+* Have the project PlayerInput implement the action interface
-* The PlayerDriver should set the actions callback handler to itself
+* The PlayerInput should set the actions callback handler to itself

 ### Player Prefab